 Cocktails are the best part of brunch!
-Set up a mimosa bar with ice cold champagne bottles and carafes of freshly squeezed juice, and and allow your guests to customize their own mimosa creations.
+Set up a mimosa bar with ice-cold champagne bottles and carafes of freshly squeezed juice, and allow your guests to customize their own mimosa creations.
 For added fun, use a bar cart to keep the party rolling!

 Besides mimosas, you can also create craft cocktails using gin or vodka mixed with fruity flavors such as blackberry, raspberry or grapefruit along with delicate flavors such as cucumber and rose.
 Stick with refreshing flavors to keep things light for your daytime brunch.
 Of course, we can’t forget about the ultimate brunch drink — the bloody mary.
 This is another drink idea that’s great to set up as a bar, along with all the delicious fixings ranging from olives to bacon strips!

 From lavender iced coffee to ginger lemonade, there are plenty of non-alcoholic beverage options you can come up with.
 Customize your drinks by using floral ice cubes or freezing pieces of fruit like watermelon to use as ice cubes.